severian5it/BoardgameNerd/README.md

 #### Search Section

+search section allows for a quick search directly from a box placed on top of the cover image, calling the flask API `search` and redirecting to the search page.

 #### Hot Carousel

+This will be one of the two carousel in the page, and is leveraging the **Hot** Api from [BoardGameGeek](https://www.boardgamegeek.com/); the API is returning between 60 and 70 elements that are visited the most from the end users of the above mentioned sites.
+The Carousel has been heavily customized, but is responsive, and programmatically append the next element to be shown.
+More details in the Credit sections, each element of the carousel is a card that is re-used as a `flask component`.

 #### Old Carousels

+The old carousel is retrieving 12 random elements from BoardGameGeek](https://www.boardgamegeek.com/) DB; it's purpose is to interest the visitors with old-school game, and most of customization is done at `Flask API` level, where  random game are generated, and those without thumbnails are excludede.
+Via a **JavaScript** the responsive hot carousels mechanism is re-used.

 #### Features section

+The section is a responsive show-off via `FontAwesome` icons of the most important features of the site, via quick slogan, easy to be understood.
+The About link of the navbar links here.

 ### Detail Page

+Detail page is reachable via Hot or Old Carousel in The home page or clicking the card returned by the search.
+The Detail page show the most important characteristics of a game, along with a button that allows the end user to add it to his/her collection.
+Characteristic shown are the following:

+* Description of a game.
+* **Image** of the box.
+* Year of publication.
+* Minimum number of Players.
+* Maximum number of Players.
+* Duration.
+* Category.
+* Mechanics.
+* Name of the Designer.
+* Game Family.

+if the user is not logged-on, he will get redirected to the log-in pages, clicking on Add.

 ### Search Page

+This is accessible via the *home page*, or the *nav bar*.
+All the game returned will be shown with a responsive grid of cards, and details for each of them will be accessible clicking on them.

+a message will be shown for user in case the search bears no results, or the user is coming from the navbar.

 ### Collection Page

+This page will be accessible only if user is logged in from dropdown list.

 ### Collection Detail Page